matdombrock/luanti-wyrm-cube/mods/wyrm_cube/WC_GUIDE.md

 First of all, welcome to the Wyrm Cube Hunter's Guild!

 Second of all, we feel the need to clarify that your mission here is not to "mine" or "craft".
 It's to find and collect the Wyrm Cubes.
 You will be provided with everything you need to complete this mission and return home safely.
 If you do find yourself in a situation where you need to "mine" or "craft", please contact us immediately.
 We will send you a supply drop with additional supplied.
-In a wosrt case scenario, we will send you a **Transmuter**.
+In a worst case scenario, we will send you a **Transmuter**.

 NOTE: It's not looking like you will have "everything you need" this time.
 But I'll cover that later...